Living Laser: Powers and abilities

 A gifted research scientist with expertise in laser technology and a Ph.D. in physics, Arthur Parks began his criminal career using wrist-mounted laser projection units, and later implants miniature laser diodes into his skin which absorb energy.
 With the diode implants, Parks is capable of energy projection, light refraction for invisibility and illusion generation.

 Parks's material body is eventually replaced by photons due to an overloading of the diode implants.
 By increasing the density of the photons comprising his form, Parks can achieve "solidity", project photons as energy beams, and create three-dimensional holographic images.
 The character also possesses limited telepathic abilities and can travel at light speed.

 Other versions

 What If?

 The alternate universe title What If features a story which the character reforms and works at Stark Industries, with three different outcomes being presented.

 Heroes Reborn

-In the Heroes Reborn universe, created by Franklin Richards, Arthur Parks was a successful businessman of Parks Fiberoptics, until he lost his company to Tony Stark.
-Parks, now broken and desperate, having left his wife Amy, used his own technology to transform himself and attack Stark in his own home.
-Stark learned why Parks was attacking him, and tried to atone for what he had done and convince Parks to stop his attack.
-Parks refused to stop so Stark in his Iron Man suit was forced to destroy his containment armor causing his laser form to dissipate, killing him.
+An alternate universe version of Arthur Parks appears in "Heroes Reborn".
+This version is a businessman who was the head of Parks Fiberoptics until he lost his company to Tony Stark.
+Parks, now broken and desperate, uses his technology to attack Stark.
+Stark learns why Parks is attacking him and tries to convince him to stop his attack.
+Parks refuses to stand down, forcing Stark to kill him.